digitalcredentials/wallet-attached-storage-spec/spec.md

 Collection properties:

 * `type` - A sorted array of strings, MUST include the type `Collection`.
-* Links to any metadata objects controlled by the DataPub server
+* Links to any metadata objects controlled by the Wallet Attached Storage Server
 * Links to any metadata objects modifiable by the collection's controller

 #### Collection JSON Representation (Activity Streams 2 profile)